Ordisoftware/Hebrew-Calendar/README.md

 - Add search gregorian month form.
 - Add tools menu duplicated in the tray icon.
-- Add data statistics form in tools menu.
+- Add usage statistics form in tools menu.
 - Add force database optimize at next startup in tools menu
 - Add option to enable or disable the web links menu.
 - Add option to enable or disable the suspend reminder functionality.